8 Best Pocket Pistols for Every Day Carry [2023]

 Like all Glocks, it's easy to switch from one Glock to another, and it has great aftermarket support.

-The Glock 43 has an unusually low ammo capacity (6 in the magazine), while the Ruger EC9s has 7, the Sig p365 has 10, and the Springfield Hellcat has 11.
+The Ruger EC9s has 7, the Sig p365 has 10, and the Springfield Hellcat has 11.

-If you're new to Glocks, try before you buy and make sure the slide release and magazine release aren't much harder to use compared to other pocket pistols.
+Make sure the slide release and magazine release are no harder to use than other pocket pistols.

 Best Deal Guarantee